 ”Okay.”
 He raised the empty vodka bottle like he expected it to have been miraculously filled, and then rolled it into the gutter.
 “I’m all ears.”

-“And what did you tell them?”
-Bob checked his cut.
-It had stopped bleeding.
+”And what did you tell them?”
+Bob checked his cut, which had stopped bleeding.

 ”I didn’t know what to tell them, until a voice said, “If you tell us the secret of human life, we’ll let you live for another minute.”
 At that moment I knew the secret, but woke before I told them.”